Judge dismisses some charges against Trump in the Georgia 2020 election interference case

 Lawyers for Trump did not immediately respond to a text message seeking comment Wednesday.
 A Willis spokesperson also did not immediately respond to a request for comment.

+McAfee's ruling came after challenges to parts of the indictment from Trump, former New York mayor and current Trump attorney Rudy Giuliani, former White House chief of staff Mark Meadows and attorneys John Eastman, Ray Smith and Robert Cheeley.
+They have all pleaded not guilty.
+No trial date has been set.

-The six charges in question have to do with soliciting elected officials to violate their oaths of office.
-That includes two charges related to the phone call Trump made to Georgia Secretary of State Brad Raffensperger, a fellow Republican, on Jan.
-2, 2021.
+The six challenged counts charge the defendants with soliciting public officers to violate their oaths.
+One count stems from a phone call Trump made to Georgia Secretary of State Brad Raffensperger, a fellow Republican, on Jan.
+2, 2021, in which Trump urged Raffensperger to "find 11,780 votes."

-“All I want to do is this.
-I just want to find 11,780 votes, which is one more than we have,” Trump said during that call.

-The ruling comes as McAfee is considering a bid to have Willis disqualified from the case over what defense attorneys have alleged is a conflict of interest due to her romantic relationship with special prosecutor Nathan Wade.
-Willis, who has said their relationship ended months ago, has said there is no conflict of interest and no reason to remove her from the case.
+Another of the dismissed counts accuses Trump of soliciting then-Georgia House Speaker David Ralson to violate his oath of office by calling a special session of the legislature to unlawfully appoint presidential electors.

+McAfee said the counts did not allege sufficient detail regarding the nature of the violations.

 McAfee’s order leaves Meadows facing only a RICO charge.
 Jim Durham, a lawyer for Meadows, declined to comment.